YuLeiFuYun/YLExtensions/README.md

 # YLExtensions
-Using YLEXtensions could get you out of massive boilerplate code when you want to register , configure a UITableView or UICollectionView page which contains multiple types of cells.
+Using YLEXtensions could get you out of massive boilerplate code when you want to register, configure a UITableView or UICollectionView page which contains multiple types of cells.